Strangers donate Rs 20 lakh so father can bid final goodbye to son

-Devastated by his son Melwin’s sudden suicide in the US, 68-year-old Luis Fernandes didn’t even have enough money to bring his body home, until the son’s friends stepped in and started a crowdfunding campaign on a website, which collected over $30,000 within three days, thanks to over 400 generous donors
+After his son Melwin’s sudden suicide in the US, 68-yr-old Luis Fernandes didn’t even have enough money to bring his body home.
+Melwin's friends stepped in and started an online crowdfunding campaign

 The last time 68-year-old Luis Fernandes had laid his eyes on his son was a decade ago, when he went to the airport to see him off to the US.
 Longing to see him all these years, he received the shock of his life upon hearing of the 37-year-old’s suicide.